Gloinfur/Exxcellent-Weather-Challenge/README.md

 * Separation of concerns to support different file formats
 * Using InputStreams to support different data sources
 * Using an abstract class for the _DataProcessors_ to reduce redundant code
+* Using an interface for the actual future _Readers_ to provide the minimum structure

 ## Architecture